swharden/SWHarden.com/content/blog/2024-08-24-exponential-fit-csharp.md

 * [Linear Least Squares to Solve Nonlinear Problems](https://www.youtube.com/watch?v=jezAWd6GFRg) - A fantastic YouTube video describing how to use least squares strategy to fit nonlinear functions.
 * [C# Helper](http://www.csharphelper.com/howtos/howto_exponential_curve_fit.html) - A legacy .NET WinForms app which uses gradient descent of the least squares error function to seek the best fit of an exponential curve
 * [Exponential Fit with Python](https://swharden.com/blog/2020-09-24-python-exponential-fit/)
+* [Curve Fitting in C# using Particle Swarm Optimization](https://swharden.com/blog/2024-09-14-swarmfit/) - How to fit arbitrary equations to X/Y data points using C# and the SwarmFit package